CityTropes/Arduino_basics/README.md

   <img src="https://github.com/CityTropes/Arduino_basics/blob/2b858fea2df94c348802aa8320c6d2ca78dca4c0/media/servo_motor.png" />
 </p>

+9.b) **Automatic_Gate_Servo_Ultrasonic_Leds**: setup with an ultrasonic sensors, a servo motor (gate) and red/green leds.
+Code for opening the gate and turning on the green light when an object gets within 10cm from sensor.
+Gate stays open for a few seconds, does one check if the path in front of sensor is free, and then closes the gate with red light back on.

 <br>

-9.b) **DC_Motor**: setup includes adding a power supply module to provide extra power for motor, adding L293D-chip to control the motor (never connect motor directly to board!).
+9.c) **DC_Motor**: setup includes adding a power supply module to provide extra power for motor, adding L293D-chip to control the motor (never connect motor directly to board!).
 Connecting the Arduino board to L293D-chip, chip to motor and power supply.
 Test code lets motor turn in different directions at different speeds.

 <p align="center">
   <img src="https://github.com/CityTropes/Arduino_basics/blob/829ac765355d23c156a5f02a56ccbda42a91376d/media/motor_and_power_supply_module.png" />